samwell-ho/openpgp-ca/doc/src/about.md

 OpenPGP CA models trust in the following ways.

-## a) authentication of individual user keys by the CA
+## a) Authentication of individual user keys by the CA

 In OpenPGP CA, the CA key signs the keys of all of the users in the organization using normal OpenPGP certifications.